wusixuan0/data_pipeline/README.md

 ### Using the starter project

-Try running the following commands:
+Try running the following commands: dbt run --profiles-dir . dbt test --profiles-dir . dbt debug --profiles-dir .
-- dbt run
-- dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)